ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/fencing.rst

    .. code-block:: none

-      # cibadmin --create --scope resources --xml-file stonith.xml
+      # cibadmin --create --scope resources --xml-file fencing.xml

 #.
-Set ``stonith-enabled`` to true (this only has to be done once):
+Set ``fencing-enabled`` to true (this only has to be done once):

    .. code-block:: none

-      # crm_attribute --type crm_config --name stonith-enabled --update true
+      # crm_attribute --type crm_config --name fencing-enabled --update true

 #.
 Since our cluster is still in testing, we can reboot ``pcmk-1`` without
    bothering anyone, so we'll test our fencing configuration by running this